 - Must be capable of speaking articulately to individuals and groups in English

-- Must have the ability to hear verbal communication and radio/electronic and telephone messages/signals and must have general computer skills
+- Must have the ability to hear verbal communication and radio/electronic and telephone messages/signals

 - Have no felony convictions or convictions for crimes of moral turpitude